florianmainguy/florianmainguy.github.io/_posts/2015-10-23-journey-through-top-part-2.markdown

 end
 {% endhighlight %}

-The method #start is the one used to launch a new game.
+The method <code class="highlight">#start</code> is the one used to launch a new game.
 From there, the player can choose to load a game or start a new one.
 If he starts a new one, he will be asked his name and which color he wants to play.
 Same for other player.
 Then we have a loop that allows the program to play the same instructions till we've got a winner, a draw or a slatemate (equals a draw).

 This class is really long so I won't describe everything.
 Regards to the design, I tried to keep methods short and with one purpose.
 It's not always easy but I thing it really pays off.
-It makes the code clea and tidy, and much more easily to read.
+It makes the code cleaner, tidy, and much more easily to read.
 Furthermore I try to keep as much comments as possible, without disturbing the clearness of the code.

 ## Writing Specs, Check!

 Using RSpec, I wrote some tests for the main methods of my Game class.
 And I really have to confess: testing seemed first a waste of time.
 But you see quickly how efficient it can be.
 These tests allowed me to correct some glitches in my code I wouldn't have found without.
-Or maybe I would, but after 25 games maybe!
+Or maybe I would, but 25 games later!
 So it's definitly not a waste of time.

 {% highlight ruby linenos%}
 require './lib/game.rb'